-Maryland's carrying costs for liabilities are double the median state level (9.3% vs. 4.5% in fiscal 2023), but remain well within the state's ability to control given its fiscal and economic resource base.
+Maryland's carrying costs for liabilities are double the median state level (8.7% vs. 4.6% in fiscal 2024), but remain well within the state's ability to control given its fiscal and economic resource base.
 Debt service is elevated due partially to a constitutional requirement to amortize most tax-supported borrowing within 15 years.
 Carrying costs also include those for accrued pension liabilities of local teachers, although newly earned benefits are the responsibility of local governments.

 Maryland regularly contributes additional resources, including supplemental contributions, to pensions to accelerate funding progress.
 A "sweeper" provision to divert a portion of unappropriated surpluses was originally scheduled to sunset in 2021.
 The state lifted the 2021 sunset provision and extended the sweeper indefinitely, tied to pension system funding level triggers, and split the sweeper between pension and OPEB payments.
 Given these contributions are beyond the actuarially determined contributions, Fitch does not incorporate them into the carrying cost metric.
-After reaching a top value of \$100 million, the full amount was contributed in fiscals 2022 and 2023.
-Total combined supplemental payments were reduced to \$35 million in fiscal 2024 to fund other state budgetary needs, with a budgeted increase to \$51 million for fiscal 2025.
+Supplemental contributions reached \$100 million in fiscal 2022 and 2023, and were reduced to \$35 million in fiscal 2024 and \$50 million for fiscal 2025 to fund other state budgetary needs.
+The sweeper was repealed beginning in fiscal 2026.